Trump: Biden ‘would go down fast and hard’ in a fight

-(CNN) — President Donald Trump is striking back at former Vice President Joe Biden for suggesting he would “beat the hell out of” Trump if they were in high school.
+(CNN) -- President Donald Trump is striking back at former Vice President Joe Biden, a potential 2020 election rival, for suggesting he would "beat the hell out of" Trump if they were in high school.

 "Crazy Joe Biden is trying to act like a tough guy.
 Actually, he is weak, both mentally and physically, and yet he threatens me, for the second time, with physical assault," Trump tweeted Thursday morning.